mroman-ibs/FuzzySimRes/README.md

     epistemic bootstrap, and resampling statistics method.
 - Additional procedures:
-  - *CombinePValues* - combining the p-values of a statistical test into single value,
+  - *CombinePValues* - combining the p-values of a statistical test into a single value,
-  - *KSTestCriticalValue* - calculation of the p-value for given critical value in the case of the one- and two-sample Kolmogorov-Smirnow test.
+  - *KSTestCriticalValue* - calculation of the p-value for a given critical value in the case of the one- and two-sample Kolmogorov-Smirnow test.
 - Dataset: